 [NOTE: Mathilde Blind’s George Eliot and A. Mary F. Robinson’s Emily Brontë inaugurated the series of Eminent Women biographies in 1883; this series continued until 1895 and ultimately numbered 22 volumes.
-The biographies were published in America by Roberts Brothers, Boston, under the series title Famous Women.
-Pennell’s Wollstonecraft biography was published in Boston in 1884 under the title The Life of Mary Wollstonecraft, and in London in 1885 as Mary Wollstonecraft Godwin.
+Most of the biographies were published in America by Roberts Brothers, Boston, under the series title Famous Women, usually one year after the Eminent Women editions.
+Pennell’s Wollstonecraft biography was published in Boston in 1884 under the title Life of Mary Wollstonecraft, and in London in 1885 as Mary Wollstonecraft Godwin, though for the English edition editor John H. Ingram cut more than a third of the manuscript.
 Blind had at one time hoped to write this biography herself; her review of the 1885 imprint is significant because in describing the kind of biography Wollstonecraft deserved, she is implicitly outlining the very method she would employ in her Madame Roland biography, published in 1886.
 Blind’s review should be read in conjunction with Blind’s essay “Mary Wollstonecraft,” New Quarterly Magazine, July 1878.]

 This new volume of the “Eminent Women Series” deals with the life of one who ought to have headed the list.
 The series of biographies of famous women might very properly have opened with Mary Wollstonecraft, the first to claim for her sex the intellectual training and social and political equality gradually being conceded to women.
 The “fantastic and absurd” heresies of Mary Wollstonecraft’s ‘Vindication’ are now the commonplaces of the lecture-room and the magazine article.
 But in spite of the fact that many of the measures advocated by her have been carried into practice, she has met with but scant gratitude.
 From the world at large this is no more than was to be expected; but when we find her name omitted from such a treatise as Mr. John Stuart Mill’s ‘Subjection of Women,’ and Mrs. Mill treated as the chief representative of that movement, she appears to have been as hardly dealt with by the supporters of the cause she advocated as by its opponents.
 It is true that in meeting with neglect, hate, and obloquy Mary Wollstonecraft only shared the fate of every genuine reformer; but the ill luck that attended her and the animosity she aroused in her contemporaries seem more or less to have pursued her memory ever since.
 She cannot be considered fortunate in this her latest biographer.
 Mrs. Pennell has written a painstaking and businesslike account, but while carefully enumerating the facts of her heroine’s life she has failed to impart any life to her narrative.